-WITH the countdown for the 2018/2019 William Hill World Championship underway, we take a look back five of the biggest shocks ever seen at the special event.
+We continue the countdown to the 2019/2020 William Hill World Championship by looking back at five of the biggest shocks ever seen.

-A 23-year-old Michael Smith claimed the biggest win of his career in incredible fashion, knocking reigning champion Phil Taylor out of the 2014 World Championship in the second round.
+Then 23-year-old Michael Smith claimed the biggest win of his career in incredible fashion, knocking reigning champion Phil Taylor out of the 2013/14 World Championship in the second round.

-Smith capitalised on errors from 16-time champion Taylor, producing 11 and 13-dart legs in the deciding set before taking out the bullseye on a 128 finish to secure a memorable 4-3 victory.
+Smith capitalised on errors from 16-time champion Taylor, producing 11 and 13-dart legs in the deciding set before taking out a 128 finish on the bullseye to secure a memorable 4-3 victory.

-Little-known South African Wynand Havenga made a name for himself at the 2007 World Championship by knocking out three-time runner-up Peter Manley in round two at the Circus Tavern.
+South Africa's Wynand Havenga made a name for himself at the 2006/07 World Championship by knocking out three-time runner-up Peter Manley in round two.

-On the back of his dream debut win over Steve Maish, one-hit wonder Havenga produced a sensational performance to win 4-3 in only his second TV appearance.
+On the back of his dream debut win over Steve Maish, one-hit wonder Havenga found himself 3-0 down to Manley before a sensational comeback saw him win 4-3 in only his second TV appearance.

 Jamie Lewis produced the performance of his career to blow away number two seed Peter Wright 4-1 in the second round of the 2018 World Championship.

-With 11 titles to his name in 2017, many fans and pundits were tipping Wright to land a first World Championship title ahead of the event, but Lewis tore up the form book thanks to his spectacular 107.27 average.
+With 11 titles to his name in 2017, many fans and pundits were tipping Wright to land a first World Championship title ahead of the event, but Lewis tore up the form book with a spectacular 107.27 average.

 The Welshman had only qualified for the tournament following a third-place play-off at the PDPA qualifier, but made up for a nightmare year on the circuit by dropping just two sets en route to the semi-finals, where he became Phil Taylor's last victim in professional darts.

-Bricklayer James Richardson shocked five-time World Champion Raymond van Barneveld with a 3-0 demolition in the first round of the 2012 World Championship.
+Unknown bricklayer James Richardson shocked five-time World Champion Raymond van Barneveld with a 3-0 demolition in the first round of the 2011/12 World Championship.

-Then ranked 85th in the world, an inspired Richardson romped to a convincing victory to inflict a first ever opening round defeat on Van Barneveld in his own Alexandra Palace debut.
+Ranked 85th in the world, inspired debutant Richardson romped to a convincing victory to inflict a first ever opening round defeat on Van Barneveld.

-A 21-year-old sheet metal worker from Ramsgate, qualifier Shepherd took to the oche in his first round game against Terry Jenkins with few people giving him a chance of progressing to the second round, let alone the final.
+A 21-year-old sheet metal worker from Ramsgate, qualifier Shepherd took to the oche in his first round game against Terry Jenkins with few people giving him a chance of progressing to the second round.

-There, he stunned Phil Taylor's conqueror Wayne Mardle to become the highest priced outsider in World Championship history and reach the final as a 1,000/1 outsider.
+There, he stunned Phil Taylor's conqueror Wayne Mardle to become the highest priced outsider in World Championship history to reach the final as a pre-tournament 1000/1 shot.

 John Part ended his World Championship dreams in the final with a 7-2 success, bringing the curtain down on an incredible tournament.